Deck Board Calculator guide

 Quick start

-1. Enter the deck length and width in feet.
+1. Enter the deck length and width in feet for the rectangular surface you want to cover.

 Best uses